michalbursik/juvita/README.md

 soft deletes -> what should be possible to delete ? => skryvani produktu (potom i ze skladu)

-bedynky - ??

 issue prices not handled!
 block -amounts on stores
-(what if someone takes more than you have, needs discipline to fill out warehouse before they arrive in the morning) ukazat v prevodce max amount (could be per price)
+(what if someone takes more than you have, needs discipline to fill out warehouse before they arrive in the morning) ukazat v prevodce max amount (could be per price) - axios

+obrazovka s cenama a zemi puvodu pro employees